 It is extremely important to be specific about the location and length of visits.
 Stating that a birth mom can visit the four times each year is only a starting point.
 Will she be able to spend an entire weekend with the child or only a couple of hours?
 Will the visit take place in your home or at a public location?
 These are terms you should decide together well before the adoption is complete.

 Some adoptive families agree to terms with which they are not comfortable out of fear that the birth mother will change her mind and choose a different family.
 These are thoughts that should not be entertained.
 A birth mother has the right to pick a family who meets the needs she desires for herself and the child.
 You have the right to build the family that you believe will function in the best manner.

-It is very rare for a birth mom to change her mind once she has chosen the right Catholic family to raise adopt her child.
+It is very rare for a birth mom to change her mind once she has chosen the right Catholic family to adopt and raise her child.
 She chose you because you have a strong faith, a caring relationship and you represent what she most wants for the baby.
-If she wants more contact than you are comfortable, make sure to talk it over.
+If she wants more contact than you are comfortable with, make sure to talk it over.
 Build a healthy relationship with her.
 Eventually, you will find a compromise that works well for everyone.